 1. Objectives are straightforward

-In case you're unaware, then you must know that a project usually starts by simply listing all the strategic objectives, in a well-detailed manner.
-The entire project team will be briefed as a singular unit on what the common goal of the project is to be and what will be their roles in ensuring that those objectives are fulfilled.
+If you're unaware, a project usually starts by listing all the strategic objectives well-detailedly.
+The entire project team will be briefed as a singular unit on the project's common goal and their roles in ensuring that those objectives are fulfilled.

 2. More emphasis on the deliverables